 The story of the truck tours (1988-94)

 The first concert of the first tour took place on January 3, 1988 at the college theatre in Winter Park, a small town in Florida northeast of Orlando.
 Then followed approximately forty concerts until the end of March, spread out over fifteen states in the eastern and southeastern United States.
 For the most part, these were recitals in which Istomin alternated two programs.
 The first, the most accessible, included works that were very familiar to him: Bach’s Toccata BWV 914, two Schubert Impromptus Op.
-90 by Schubert, the Beethoven Waldstein Sonata, and a second part dedicated to Chopin.
+90, the Beethoven Waldstein Sonata, and a second part dedicated to Chopin.
 The second one, less accessible, was entirely new to him, with the exception of Haydn’s Sonata in A major.
-He then played the Schumann Sonata Op.
-11, Debussy’s Images (Book I) and various pieces by Rachmaninoff.
+This was followed by the Schumann Sonata Op.
+11, Debussy’s Images (Book I) and various short works by Rachmaninoff.
 He would sometimes mix the two programs.
 There were also concerts with orchestra: two performances of Beethoven’s Emperor Concerto in Atlanta in January, four of the Brahms Second in Washington between February 11 and 16 (with the National Symphony conducted by Rostropovitch), and the Beethoven Third in Savannah in March.

 A second tour, from the end of September to the end of November, took him to the central and western United States for more than twenty-five concerts.
 Starting in Louisiana, he traveled up the Mississippi to Memphis, made a detour to Kansas City, and continued south to Houston before heading to Albuquerque and ending in California.
 There was also a series of concertos in between the recitals, with the Baton Rouge, Memphis and San Diego orchestras.